Computer Science & Applied Math

 Researcher at Columbia Artificial Intelligence & Robotics Lab, working on articulated object manipulation, computer vision, & embodied AI.

-Teaching assistant for Computational Aspects of Robotics (COMS 4733)
+Teaching assistant for Computational Aspects of Robotics (COMS 4733) since the spring semester of 2021.

 Worked at Apple as a software engineer & algorithms intern on the CoreMotion team.
+Invented a new multi-sensing algorithm, currently patent pending.

 I tried to document the work and progress, and share the open-source code with you.
 You can visit my blog for more details.